 It's ideal country for walking.
 Every twist in the path opens another stunning view and hard uphill sections are relieved by gentle strolls along the riverbank.

 Just don't be surprised if the only person you meet along your lonely walk is a fisherman.
 The county's fast flowing rivers offer some of the best salmon and trout fishing in England.

 Two thousand years ago, Northumberland was Rome's north-west frontier.
 Life here, on the very outskirts of the Roman Empire, was harsh - but not so harsh as one might imagine.

 Archaeological finds from the fort of Vindolanda tell us that Roman soldiers kept laundry lists just as most of us do nowadays.
 And the Roman commander's wife even sent out written invitations in preparation for her birthday party!

 The Romans had arrived in Northumberland in AD80.
 They built a supply base in Corbridge, before moving north in their attempt to subdue all of Britain.
 Yet despite victories as far north as Inverness, the legions failed to hold the North and eventually established a permanent border across the narrowest part of England.

-Hadrian's Wall, as it became known, stretches over 80 miles from the Solway Firth at Whitehaven to the mouth of the Tyne.
+Hadrian's Wall, as it became known, stretches over 70 miles from Bowness-on-Solway to Wallsend at the mouth of the Tyne.

 Along with the county of Kent, where St Augustine began to spread the word of Christ in 601, Northumberland was one of the major centres of early Christianity in England.